gokcehan/lf/doc.md

 # COMMANDS

-This section shows information about builtin commands.
+This section shows information about built-in commands.
 Modal commands do not take any arguments, but instead change the operation mode to read their input conveniently, and so they are meant to be assigned to keybindings.

 ## quit (default `q`)